 Murder: As long your beneficiaries weren’t involved, regardless of how you were killed and if your death is ruled manslaughter or homicide

-If you are honest on your application and pay your premiums on time, your beneficiaries will be covered when you die.
+If you’re honest on your application and pay your premiums on time, your beneficiaries will be covered when you die.
 If you have specific questions, reach out to a Policygenius agent for free to learn more about deaths covered by term life insurance.

 Frequently asked questions

-If you intentionally lie on your life insurance application, are murdered by your beneficiary, or die doing something that is excluded by your policy, your life insurance beneficiary will not receive any life insurance money.
+If you intentionally lie on your life insurance application, die committing an illegal act, or die while engaging in a hazardous activity that’s excluded by your policy, your life insurance beneficiary won’t receive the claim.

 What causes of death will life insurance cover?